 I am excited to be a part of the Pure Gift of God team and continue to sharpen my administrative skills as I work with the paperwork side of the organization.
-My husband and I are currently on the domestic adoption waiting list; it goes without saying that Pure Gift of God’s mission is very close to my heart.
-We are excitedly waiting to see what lies in store for us in the months ahead.
+My husband and I had been on the domestic adoption waiting list for about a year when we discovered that I was pregnant with our son, who came into this world in February 2019.
+Pure Gift of God’s mission is very close to our hearts, and we’re asking for the Lord’s direction regarding adoption in the coming years.
 My husband and I greatly enjoy our little country corner of the world, and my happy place generally involves a good book, paintbrush, or jaunting off to explore new places.

 I am delighted to be a part of the Pure Gift of God Team.
 As family coordinator, I have the privilege of communicating with many families who are on an adoption journey.
 Because we were also on this path a number of years ago, and consequently were blessed with an 8-year-old girl from Ukraine, it’s not hard for me to recall all the frustration and waiting that accompanies this process.
 I pray I can be an encouragement to those walking this road.

 I have been blessed with 2 lovely daughters, one biological and one through adoption.
 Kristin gets married in September and Arianna is serving a term with YWAM until the end of June.
 My husband passed away unexpectedly a little over a year ago so life has had a lot of changes, but God has been so faithful to carry me through them.
 In my free time, you can find me either traveling, biking, reading, interior decorating, or spending time with friends.